Get engagement insights delivered to your inbox

 A negative attitude will cause you to notice more problems, most of which are out of your control.
 Focus on the future and make a list of personal goals to accomplish – perhaps plan your dream vacation.
 Facing the future with a sense of wonder makes you aware of all the great possibilities around you.

-The next time you are feeling a lack of motivation due to a lousy morning, remember the fate of your day can be turned around with strategic positive thinking.
+The next time you are feeling a lack of motivation due to a lousy morning, remember the fate of your day can be turned around with the power of positive thinking.
 You are much more likely to remain engaged at work if you focus the positive.
 Before you know it, you could be happier than before.

-Learn more about how to make positive thinking an everyday habit by accessing Achievers e-book, "The Power of Employee Appreciation."
+Learn more about how to make positive thinking an everyday habit by accessing our free e-book, “The Power of Employee Appreciation.”